HarperDB/documentation/docs/technical-details/reference/resource.md

 Whenever you implement an action that is calling other resources, it is recommended that you provide the "context" for the action.
 This allows a secondary resource to be accessed through the same transaction, preserving atomicity and isolation.

 This also allows timestamps that are accessed during resolution to be used to determine the overall last updated timestamp, which informs the header timestamps (which facilitates accurate client-side caching).
-The context also maintains user, session, and request metadata information that is communicated so that contextual request information (like headers) can be accessed and any writes are properly attributed to the correct user.
+The context also maintains user, session, and request metadata information that is communicated so that contextual request information (like headers) can be accessed and any writes are properly attributed to the correct user, or any additional security checks to be applied to the user.

 When using an export resource class, the REST interface will automatically create a context for you with a transaction and request metadata, and you can pass this to other actions by simply including `this` as the source argument (second argument) to the static methods.